sparkapi/SparkiOS/README.md

 ### Making API calls

 ### Logging

-The SparkAPI object contains basic log level metering to control output of log messages to the console.
-By default, the `logLevel` is set to `SPARK_LOG_LEVEL_INFO` to output each API call to the console.
+The `SparkAPI` object contains basic log level metering to control output of log messages to the console.
+By default, the `logLevel` property is set to `SPARK_LOG_LEVEL_INFO` to output each API call to the console.
 To output only errors to the console, set the `logLevel` property to `SPARK_LOG_LEVEL_ERROR`.

 ## Dependencies